kar5t3n/ab/RPi_Installation.md

 <pre><code>dd bs=1M if=<i>/path/to/</i>ArchLinuxARM*.img of=/dev/sd<i>X</i></code></pre>

 Eject the card from your computer, insert into the Raspberry Pi, and power it on.

-The default username is 'root' with a password 'root'

 ==
 <b>Configure the system</b>